You are here

 Knowledge is power

-If you are looking for a new job, the importance of a strong network is huge.
+If you are looking for a new job, a strong network becomes very important.
 Perhaps someone in your network knows about a job opening before it is posted or even knows the HR manager and can put in a good word for you.
 With the job market as competitive as it is, it never hurts to have someone who knows what is happening, and the more people you know the greater your chances of finding out the information first.

 A circle of trust